 The Eliza Jane is among the Hyatt boutique hotels that make up the brand’s Unbound Collection.

 4. Windsor Court Hotel

-The Windsor Court Hotel at Gravier Street is consistently on everyone’s list of the best New Orleans hotels.
-Its luxurious ambiance surprisingly goes well with the laid back atmosphere of the city appropriately dubbed as The Big Easy.
+The Windsor Court Hotel at Gravier Street is consistently on everyone’s best New Orleans hotels list.
+Its luxurious ambiance surprisingly goes well with the city’s laid-back atmosphere appropriately dubbed as The Big Easy.

 It’s all about space and elegance at the Windsor Court Hotel.
 Book one of their Premium Suites and enjoy delightfully spacious his and hers amenities and unparalleled views of the Mississippi River.

-One of the property’s outstanding features is The Grill Room, an acclaimed fine dining restaurant when it comes to Contemporary American cuisine.
+One of the property’s outstanding features is The Grill Room, an acclaimed fine-dining restaurant for Contemporary American cuisine.

 5. Royal Sonesta Hotel, New Orleans

-New Orleans’ famous Bourbon Street is home to the beautiful Royal Sonesta Hotel, a luxurious accommodation that has 483 guest rooms and suites to boast.
+New Orleans’ famous Bourbon Street is home to the beautiful Royal Sonesta Hotel, luxurious accommodation with 483 guest rooms and suites to boast.

 If you are the type to stay where the action is, the Royal Sonesta is your choice among the best New Orleans hotels.